 What Should You Not Eat at High Altitude?

 Let’s start with what not to drink.
 Avoid alcohol!
 Not only the effects of alcohol are stronger at high altitude, but it also messes with the transport of oxygen in your body and leads to dehydration.
 So in high altitude, it is really working against your acclimatizing body.

 As for food, you should focus on quality food and quality calories.
 Unlike energy bars, biscuits and chocolate bars are not really quality food.

 My best advice is really to listen to your body.
 When we are used to hiking at sea level or lower altitude, we are used to walking at a certain pace.
-When you start hiking at high altitude for the first time, you naturally go at your usual pace, quickly getting out of breath and exhausted!
+When you start hiking at a high altitude for the first time, you naturally go at your usual pace, quickly getting out of breath and exhausted!

 It is important to remember to go slow.
-At very high altitude, you will go very, very slow.
+At a very high altitude, you will go very, very slow.
 One step at a time.
 It’s perfectly normal.
 Hiking up there is a real physical challenge.

 You can read about my experience climbing the Rucu Pichincha volcano in Ecuador, not properly acclimatized.
 It really was a struggle and it is my determination that allowed me to reach the top.

 That said, it is also really important to know yourself and not push yourself beyond your limits.
 If you feel you really can’t make it, don’t hesitate to go back down.
 Don’t take inconsiderate risks with your health.

 How To Prevent Altitude Sickness When Traveling?
 How To Plan Itineraries in High Altitude?